-Union Pacific, acting through its board of directors or Vice President - Labor Relations, reserves the right to amend, terminate or partially terminate the Plan at its discretion and each other Employer reserves its right to terminate participation in the Plan.
-Furthermore, the Plan Administrator is authorized to make all technical, administrative, regulatory and compliance amendments to the Plan, and any other amendment which does not significantly increase the cost of the Plan to Union Pacific, as he or she deems necessary or appropriate.
+The Company, acting through its Board of Directors, reserves the right to amend, terminate, or partially terminate the Plan at its discretion and each other Employer reserves its right to terminate participation in the Plan.
+Furthermore, the senior human resource officer of the Company or such other officer with similar authority is authorized to make all technical, administrative, regulatory and compliance amendments to the Plan, and any other amendment which does not significantly increase the cost of the Plan to the Company, as he or she deems necessary or appropriate.
 However, no amendment will deprive you or your beneficiary of any right to which you or your beneficiary is entitled under the Plan with respect to your contributions, nor shall it provide for the use of assets of the Plan other than for the benefit of participants and beneficiaries, except as may be allowed by law.

-As a matter of prudent business planning, Union Pacific is continually reviewing and evaluating various proposals for changes in its benefit programs.
+As a matter of prudent business planning, the Company is continually reviewing and evaluating various proposals for changes in its benefit programs.
 Some of these proposals, if finally approved and implemented, might be more advantageous or less advantageous than the current programs.
 Because of the need for confidentiality, such decisions are not discussed or evaluated below the highest level of management.
-Any managers below such levels do not know whether Union Pacific will or will not adopt any future benefit programs and are not in a position to speculate about future programs.
-Unless and until such changes are formally announced by Union Pacific, no one is authorized to give assurance that such changes will or will not occur.
+Any managers below such levels do not know whether the Company will or will not adopt any future benefit programs and are not in a position to speculate about future programs.
+Unless and until such changes are formally announced by the Company, no one is authorized to give assurance that such changes will or will not occur.